Kentucky Eminent Domain Attorneys

 There are some instances when a landowner can successfully challenge a taking, but it usually requires an in-depth analysis of the facts of the case and case law to determine its efficacy.

-Risk is one of our Kentucky clients' biggest concerns.
+Risk is one of our Kentucky clients’ biggest concerns.
 Many clients are very concerned about spending a lot of money on attorney fees when they believe that they may not recover more money.
 By using a contingency fee arrangement, the client eliminates this risk.
-It allows them to feel comfortable hiring qualified and experienced eminent domain attorneys like the ones at Sever Storey without worrying about fees and billing on a monthly basis.
+It allows them to feel comfortable hiring qualified and experienced eminent domain attorneys like the ones at Sever Walker Padgitt without worrying about fees and billing on a monthly basis.

 An added general incentive of contingency fee arrangements is that they reduce the litigation of frivolous or bad cases and incentivize the attorneys to pursue better, more worthwhile cases.
 From an attorney perspective, why take a bad case if you won’t be paid?
 In a contingency fee arrangement the attorney has no incentive to conduct wasteful discovery, use unnecessary experts, or drive-up needless litigation costs.
 The attorney has every incentive to be efficient and, most importantly, win the case.
 In our opinion, a contingent-fee arrangement is the most efficient method of compensating the eminent domain attorney for the result obtained.